Secun de la Rosa

-Secundino de la Rosa Márquez (born 23 December 1969), artistically known as Secun de la Rosa, is a Spanish actor and theatre author and director.
+Secundino "Secun" de la Rosa Márquez (born 23 December 1969) is a Spanish actor and theatre author and director.

 Biography

 Secundino Benjamín Juan de la Rosa Márquez Ailagas de Carvajal was born in Barcelona on 23 December 1969. he studied drama in Cristina Rota's atelier, and although he owes his popularity to his film and television comedy roles, he has worked as author-director in several stage plays.
 He has been awarded and nominated for these plays and he has also received the 2003 Premio al mejor actor de la Unión de Actores as an actor.

 His filmmaking debut was the musical romcom The Cover, released in 2021.